 The Technology Metals Summit (Itinerary: Download TMS-Agenda-Jan 27VFinalV3) is only 2 days away and counting…the WTO story is just out in the NY Times and emails are flooding in with interest.
 I am trying to edit a piece for the kick off Wednesday AM before Constantine Karayannopoulos, CEO, President and Director, Neo Material Technologies Inc. hits the floor at 8:15 AM with his keynote speech titled: Shortages, Surpluses and Foggy Roller Coaster Rides; Dispatches from the Rare Earth Front Lines.

 Interview this morning.
 I described the Technology Metals Summit as a 2-day event that would facilitate bringing the REE ‘scary smart club’ together.
 He asked me what was the intent of my dalliance from my usual day job as entrepreneur/publisher into becoming an event planner was and the answer is clear: to educate industry followers and investors on rare earths, rare metals and critical metals.
-With the greater goal being to inspire interest, stimulate debate and educate investors and industry alike about the current and future state of the sector.
+With the greater goal being to inspire interest, stimulate debate and educate precious metals investors and industry alike about the current and future state of the sector.

 On this note, I understand only too well that there might be some confusion about what the terms rare earths, rare metals and critical metals refer to; what if any are the differences?